igorcandidodev/saude360-front/README.md

-# Saude360
+# Front-end Saude360

-**Saude360** is a system developed for autonomous healthcare professionals, aimed at simplifying patient management, organizing financial information, and facilitating communication with patients.
-The platform offers a suite of tools to help professionals schedule appointments, store and manage patient records, and handle their operational costs and revenue.
+**Saude360** is a platform designed for healthcare professionals, aimed at streamlining the management of patients, appointments, and finances, while also facilitating communication with patients.
+The system offers tools to manage appointments, store and organize patient records, and track income and expenses.
+Saude360 is ideal for both independent healthcare professionals and those working within a team or organization.

 ## Features